alexa/alexa-skills-kit-sdk-for-python/README.rst

 by allowing you to spend more time on implementing features and less on writing boiler-plate code.

+The **ASK SMAPI SDK for Python** provides developers a library for easily interacting with all Skill Management APIs (SMAPI), including interaction model, intent request history, and in-skill purchasing APIs.

 .. |Build Status| image:: https://img.shields.io/travis/alexa-labs/alexa-skills-kit-sdk-for-python/master.svg?style=flat
     :target: https://travis-ci.org/alexa-labs/alexa-skills-kit-sdk-for-python